mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

     ...
   }

-  // COLLABORATE: The sub-class must start the Reader.x program protected abstract startServer(addr: string): Promise<void>;
+  // COLLABORATE: The sub-class must start the Reader.x process protected abstract startServer(addr: string): Promise<void>;

   // handle the IModelBridge.openSourceData callback by starting the server and connecting to it.